Student Application Process for Parents and Students

 - Resident students of the choice district who move out of the district before the application deadline in December and want to remain in the choice district the following year.

-Check the district's policies on their website or on this webpage to find out what enrollment preferences and policies exist.
+Check the district's policies on their website or on the choice district locator to find out what enrollment preferences and policies exist.

 STEP 2: Notice of Intent to Participate

-If your student is Tier 1, complete the Notice of Intent to Participate Form, submit it to your resident district by December 3, and obtain a signed receipt acknowledging that you submitted the form.
+All applicants must complete the Notice of Intent to Participate Form and submit it to your resident district by November 17, and obtain a signed receipt acknowledging that you submitted the form.
 Keep the receipt for your records.
 Note: By law, a resident district must be informed if a student intends to participate in the choice program.

 What the choice district is doing and when: